DevSecNinja/MailGenNinja/README.md

 cd mailgenninja
 ```

+2. Copy the `.env.example` file into `.env` and add the required parameters.

-2. Install dependencies:
+3. Install dependencies:

 `npm install`

-3. Start the development server:
+4. Start the development server:

 `npm start`

-4. Open the app in your browser at <http://localhost:3000>.
+5. Open the app in your browser at <http://localhost:3000>.

 ## 🙌 Credits